 In America, we have dubbed it a drinking celebration.

-Below you will find my updated version of a favorite family comfort food with simple ingredients and easy directions to kick your celebration.
+Below you will find my updated version of Irish Dublin Coddle with simple ingredients and easy directions to kick your celebration.

 One tablespoon of olive oil